WEDNESDAY, JUNE 14

 Thursday 11:00 a.m. - 12:15 p.m.

 Help Us Help You!
 Community and Public Involvement, Transportation and Preservation

-The staff of PennDOT's Cultural Resources program will provide a brief overview of the current state of public involvement efforts for heritage issues in transportation planning and design.
-They will then conduct a listening session for attendees and community leaders to ask questions and provide commentary and suggestions for the program.
-The Department will use the input you provide to improve our efforts to engage with the public and with Pennsylvania communities on the preservation and understanding of the past.
+The staffs of Preservation Pennsylvania and PennDOT’s Cultural Resources Program will provide a brief overview of the current state of public involvement efforts for heritage issues in transportation planning and design.
+Whether you are a community advocate or a professional working in field, the value of having access to information about projects that are happening in your area is extremely important.
+Engaging the public early and keeping them informed along the way can make a difference in the outcome of a project.
+The session will include an overview of the ProjectPATH system and why everyone should be using it to advocate for the historic resources they feel are important.
+There will also be a listening session for attendees and community leaders to ask questions and provide commentary and suggestions for the program.
+Your input will be used to improve efforts to engage with the public and to work with advocates on the the preservation and understanding of the past.

 Telling Difficult Stories

 There is an abundance of places remaining in South Central

 Pennsylvania where many early and important episodes of the Underground Railroad

 Movement occurred.
 But the passage of time, property neglect, lack of awareness of this

 heritage and especially, weak local government land use laws are taking a toll on these